 Trust Us – This Tropical Fruit Is Sure to Shine at Your Backyard Barbecue

-Get your grill out, light the sparklers, and chop the pineapple – it’s almost the Fourth of July!
+Get your grill out, light the sparklers, and chop the pineapple.
 Though celebrations may look a little different this year, we’ll never turn down the opportunity to cook up a delicious meal.
 From spicy-sweet pineapple cocktails to start to creamy pineapple and coconut ice cream to end the night, we’ve got a tropical menu that’ll take your backyard barbecue to the next level – whether shared in person with family or enjoyed over Zoom with socially-distanced friends.
-Read on to find our picks for Perfect Pineapple recipes to cook up this Independence Day.
+Read on to find our picks for Perfect Pineapple recipes to cook up all weekend long.

 Spicy Pineapple Vodka Punch